IAmZero247/spark-setup/README.md

      ```

-	 spark- release ---> 3.1.1
+	 Spark-release ---> 3.1.1

-	 choose a build package ---> Prebuild for Apache Hadoop 2.7
+	 Choose a build package ---> Prebuild for Apache Hadoop 2.7

-	 download ---> spark-3.1.1-bin-hadoop2.7.tgz
+	 Download ---> spark-3.1.1-bin-hadoop2.7.tgz

-	 use 7zip to extract in windows
+	 Use 7zip to extract in windows

 2. Set env Variable